Illinois Craft Grower License

 The license applicant must disclose all relevant financial information related to the craft grower.
 In responding to this Exhibit, Applicants are encouraged to review the definition of “financial interest” in the rules, and Sections 1300.305 and 1300.300(c)(22)-(27).
 The Craft Grower Applicant must provide:

-2. A current organizational chart of the Craft Grower, including positions descriptions and names and resumes of persons occupying positions.
-Include any additional skills, education, or experience relevant to a craft grower that is not included in employees’ resumes.
+- A current organizational chart of the Craft Grower, including positions descriptions and names and resumes of persons occupying positions.
+Include any additional skills, education, or experience not included in employees’ resumes.

-3. Copies of compensation agreements, management agreements, supply agreements, or other financial documents between or among the Applicant and any persons having a financial interest and/or control in the licensee, including growers, owners, and officers, or a narrative if the agreement is oral.
+- Copies of compensation agreements, management agreements, supply agreements, or other financial documents between or among the Applicant.

-5. Nature and type of any outstanding bonds, loans, lines of credit, etc., issued or executed, or to be issued or executed, in connection with the opening or operating of the proposed craft grower.
+- Nature and type of any outstanding bonds, loans, lines of credit, etc., issued or executed, in connection with the opening or operating of the proposed craft grower.

 Q: Principal Officer or Board Member Disclosure Statement

-The Craft Grower principal officer form must be completed for each principal officer and/or board member.
-This form must be filled out entirely despite the potential appearance of duplicative information.
+Each Craft Grower principal officer form must complete this form entirely despite the potential appearance of duplicative information.

 R. Notarized Statement